seslav/methode-article-internal-components-mapper/README.markdown

 * document-store-api
 * public-concordances-api

-Note: methode-article-mapper, document-store-api and public-concordances-api are used to validate the article if it's valid, and linked content in the body.
+Note: methode-article-mapper and public-concordances-api are used to validate the article if it's valid, and linked content in the body.
+Document-store-api is used for both article validation and to resolve contentPlaceholder UUIDs to the article UUID.

 ## Running